The government has confirmed the medical card will no longer cover the ‘pain of the blues’ or ‘waking up with that one woman on your mind’.

 “They wake every night and are reduced to laughing, in order not to cry at the heartless disregard this government continues to show them.
 The list of promises made and broken, continues to grow.”

 However a health spokesman stressed that the man himself had refused treatment, insisting that “You don’t need no doctor, you don’t need no pill’.

-The real problem, Doherty replied, was that money wasn’t available under the Treatment Abroad Scheme, to send the family to New Orleans, widely believed to be the only place where a cure for this illness could be found.
+The real problem, Doherty replied, was that money wasn’t available under the Treatment Abroad Scheme, to send the family to New Orleans, widely believed to be the only place where an effective cure for this illness can be found.

 On a zoom call with Irish media, Doherty acknowledged that the cure was an alternative one, largely consisting of a shot of Rhythm ‘n’ Blues but nonetheless stressed it was one that alternative practitioners ‘swear by’.